Confession: I used to hate looking at this picture.

 There are a million different ways that losing my entire life made me find myself again.

 Before I was broken, I was a creative person.
 But my career goals were largely self-oriented.
 Today, my focus is 100% on helping others with my work.
-I experienced several major shifts of course, but that’s a pretty profound one which has led me here today.
+In the end, I experienced several major shifts, but that’s a pretty profound one which has led me here today.

 I don’t want to tell you that there’s always a silver lining.
-I don’t want to tell you that everything works out for the best.
-I know that when you’re truly down it’s impossible to see either of those things.
+Nor will I tell you that everything works out for the best.
+When you’re truly down, it’s impossible to see either of those things.

 I’m sharing this story today just in case one little part of it resonates with you.